pgeu/pgeu-system/docs/invoices/payment.md

 :  The transaction can be discarded completely if it's known to be handled manually elsewhere (for example if a manual accounting record was already created).

+Match multiple
+:   Check this box and then use the button to match multiple payments to a single invoice if a payment was done in multiple separate transactions, such as when it was initially underpaid and then corrected.

 ## Payment methods